Dryopteris uniformis

 What traditional systems uses this plant?

-This plant, known as the consistent wood fern, was historically utilized in various traditional medicine systems for its perceived diuretic and astringent properties.
+This plant, known as the lesser wood fern, was traditionally utilized in various folk medicine practices to treat ailments such as skin inflammations, wounds, and stomach issues.

 What are the pharmacological activities of Dryopteris uniformis?